-Direct interception occurs when particle diameter is small enough to follow gas streamlines, but big enough to collide on obstacles edges.
-This effect will increase as target gets smaller and mist eliminator void fraction is reduced.
-Mechanism schemes for inertial impact and direct interception are found on Figure 3 and Figure 4, respectively.
+Direct interception occurs when a particle's diameter is small enough to follow gas streamlines, but big enough to collide on obstacles' edges.
+This effect will increase as the target gets smaller and the mist eliminator void fraction is reduced.
+Mechanism schemes for inertial impact and direct interception may be seen in Figure 3.